Skip to main content

 ]);

-Each invocation gets a span named cli.{commandName} (e.g., cli.import-users).
+Each invocation uses the stable span name cli.
+The command name is recorded in the action attribute as cli.{commandName} (e.g., cli.import-users).
 If the callback returns an integer, it’s recorded as exit_code.
 Exceptions are recorded and re-thrown after the trace is submitted.

 CLI profiling uses the same config array and supports its own include/exclude filters under the cli context key: